 A group of volunteer student leaders who lead outdoor day trips almost every weekend during the academic year, serve as guides for the Adventure Bound pre-orientation program, and lead Adventure Break trips during fall, spring, and winter breaks.

 Workshops and Training by Request

 Topics can be adapted to meet the needs of a group.
 Examples of possible topics include, but are not limited to, group dynamics, leadership foundations, leadership styles, ethical decision making, communication skills, group development, conflict resolution, and self-awareness.
-Email Denise Remedios, Program Coordinator for Leadership for more information.
+Email Andrea Davis, Program Coordinator for more information.

 Leadership development doesn’t happen in one place.
 GW students have access to abundant resources across campus, both in academic spaces and co-curricular programs.
 We've put together a menu of resources across campus where you can learn more about leadership development opportunities at GW.